Ujwal0404/Pointer-Generator-Network/README.md

 # Text Summerization using Pointer Generator Network

+Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.)

 Steps to run the pertained model on the dataset

 1).
 Download the finished dataset from the link shared below.